carpentries/instructor-training/index.md

 [Software Carpentry]({{ site.swc_site }}) has run variations on this course since 2012 for over 500 people, and the current material reflects the latest iteration of an ongoing process to refine what new instructors need to know.
+Feedback is welcome as an [issue][issues] on the Github repository that hosts this site.
+Note
-Note that despite the emphasis on Software and Data Carpentry in the curriculum, the present material is relevant to anyone trying to teach basic programming skills to adults.
+that despite the emphasis on Software and Data Carpentry in the curriculum, the present material is relevant to anyone trying to teach basic programming skills to adults.